axelarnetwork/axelar-local-dev/integration/agoric/README.md

 - **Gas Amount**: 20,000,000 ubld - Gas amount allocated for Agoric to Axelar IBC (Inter-Blockchain Communication) transfers.
 This covers the computational cost of cross-chain message passing and execution on the destination chain.
 Denominated in ubld (micro BLD tokens).
 - **Transfer Amount**: 100,000 uusdc - Default amount for DeFi operations:
   - For supply operations: Amount to deposit into Aave/Compound protocols
-  - For withdraw operations: Amount to withdraw from Aave/Compound protocols
+  - For withdraw operations: Amount to withdraw from Aave/Compound protocols to the remote EVM account (not back to the Agoric wallet)
   - Denominated in uusdc (micro USDC tokens)

 ## Available Commands